Corbett · Central Highlands

 Carn Dearg — common questions

-- How hard is Carn Dearg?
+- How difficult is Carn Dearg?

-- When is the best time to climb Carn Dearg?
+- When should I climb Carn Dearg?

 - The standard good-weather months for Carn Dearg are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.